-We tested the idea with a retail customer, who was sending a large amount of bakery products to landfill – we wanted to use an existing fleet of general waste trucks to collect food organics for recycling.
+We tested an idea with a customer who was sending a large amount of bakery products to landfill – we wanted to use an existing fleet of general waste trucks to collect food organics for recycling.

 Unexpected challenges when upscaling